Paulo Costa Lima: Career

-Lima's compositions have been performed by the Orchestra of the Federal University of Bahia several times (1987, Ritorna Vivaldi, 2016, Cavalo Marinho, 2018, Alá, Reitoria da UFBA), by The Bahia Ensemble (1993, Atotô do L'homme Armé), The American Conposers Orchestra (1996, L'homme Armé, Carnegie Hall), Juilliard New Music Ensemble (2001, Atotô do L'homme Armé, Lincoln Center), Los Angeles Philarmonic Orchestra (2003, Atotô do L'homme Armé, Benaroya Hall), by the Bahia State Orchestra (1986 Halley Ouverture, 2005 Eine Kleine Atotô Muisk, 2017 Tempuê, 2021 Alá and Atotô do L'homme Armé, 2022, Zaratempo dedicated to the 40th anniversary of the Orchestra, Teatro Castro Alves) UFRJ Orchestra (2013, Bahia Concerto op.
-98), São Paulo State Symphony Orchestra (2000.
-Serenata Kabila, 2015 and 2019, Cabinda: We are black op.
-104 and 2021, Oji: Chegança e ìmpeto, all of them commissioned), Neojibá Orchestra (2015, Seven arrows op.
-102, Teatro Municipal Rio de Janeiro), São Paulo Chamber Soloists (2021, Concertino for Clarinet, New York, Americas Society at Park Avenue), Utah Symphony Orchestra (2022, Oji, Abravanel Hall), Campinas Symphonic Orchestra (2016 and 2024, several works), Porto Alegre Symphonic Orchestra (2023, Alá), USP Symphonic Orchestra (Alá, 2023), USP Chamber Orchestra (Atotô, ECAM, 2024), GRUPU (2017, Chega de Caboclo, Unidersidade de Campinas and European Tour) and the Essen Festival für Neue Musik (Cauíza for 10 percussionists, 2017).
+Costa Lima’s compositions have been performed by numerous orchestras and ensembles in Brazil and abroad.
+These include the Orchestra of the Federal University of Bahia (1987, Ritorna Vivaldi; 2016, Cavalo Marinho; 2018, Alá, Reitoria da UFBA), the Bahia Ensemble (1993, Atotô do L'homme Armé), the American Conposers Orchestra (1996, L'homme Armé, Carnegie Hall), the Juilliard New Music Ensemble (2001, Atotô do L'homme Armé, Lincoln Center), the Los Angeles Philarmonic Orchestra (2003, Atotô do L'homme Armé, Benaroya Hall), and the Bahia State Orchestra (1986, Halley Ouverture; 2005, Eine Kleine Atotô Muisk; 2017, Tempuê; 2021, Alá and Atotô do L'homme Armé; 2022, Zaratempo, Teatro Castro Alves).
+His works have also been performed by the UFRJ Orchestra (2013, Bahia Concerto op.
+98), the São Paulo State Symphony Orchestra (2000, Serenata Kabila; 2015 and 2019, Cabinda: We are black op.
+104; 2021, Oji: Chegança e ìmpeto, all commissioned), the Neojibá Orchestra (2015, Seven arrows op.
+102, Teatro Municipal Rio de Janeiro), São Paulo Chamber Soloists (2021, Concertino for Clarinet, New York, Americas Society at Park Avenue), the Utah Symphony Orchestra (2022, Oji, Abravanel Hall), the Campinas Symphonic Orchestra (2016 and 2024, several works), the Porto Alegre Symphonic Orchestra (2023, Alá), the USP Symphonic Orchestra (2023, Alá), the USP Chamber Orchestra (2024, Atotô, ECAM), GRUPU (2017, Chega de Caboclo, Universidade de Campinas and European tour), and the Essen Festival für Neue Musik (2017, Cauíza for ten percussionists).

-His works have been performed more than 600 times in more than 25 countries in locations such as Konzerthaus Berlin, Carnegie Hall, Lincoln Center, Benaroya Hall, De Rode Pomp, Sala Cecília Meireles, Sala São Paulo, and Teatro Castro Alves.
-He was included in the New Grove Dictionary of Music and Musicians in 2001 in an article written by Gerard Béhague and, in 2016, the State University of Campinas held a festival in his honor.
+Overall, his works have received more than 600 performances in over 25 countries, in venues such as Konzerthaus Berlin, Carnegie Hall, Lincoln Center, Benaroya Hall, De Rode Pomp, Sala Cecília Meireles, Sala São Paulo, and Teatro Castro Alves.
+In 2001, he was included in the New Grove Dictionary of Music and Musicians in an entry written by Gerard Béhague, and in 2016 the State University of Campinas organized a festival dedicated to his work.